 What to do about it?

+You can put your digital archive inside Faraday bags, Faraday boxes, or a Faraday room (a bit extreme, but they do exist).
 You can do a print as the ultimate original file.
 You can also have a ("Reanalog") negative made as a extra original 8 x 10" negative from the digital file by Recom Art in Berlin.
-Or you can burn a DVD or Blueray with it.
+Or you can burn a DVD or archival Blueray with it.

-Problem with those solutions are that they are expensive and time-consuming.
-A DVD will hold approximately 250 final images in JPG (15 MB each) or 50 final images in TIFF format (80 MB), with the prospect of image file sizes going up and up in the future.
+Problem with those solutions are that they are expensive and time-consuming to make.
+A DVD will hold approximately 250 final images in JPG (15 MB each) or 50 final images in TIFF format (80 MB).

 These are all old-school media and once you start figuring out what to do, you are faced with the same headaches as museums are.
 How to store something in a way so it will last "forever", which in our society may be only a 100 or 200 years.
 Paper prints you can scan again and make new prints of before they deteriorate.
 DVD's may not be readable in 10-20 years simply because there won't be any DVD-drives around to put them into!